carmeloevoli/carmeloevoli.github.io/_pages/about.md

 My research activity is in the area of theoretical particle astrophysics.

-I'm mainly interested in investigating the generation and transport of energetic cosmic-ray particles with particular emphasis on gamma-ray signatures and the feedback with the interstellar environments.
+<div style="text-align: justify">I'm mainly interested in investigating the generation and transport of energetic cosmic-ray particles with particular emphasis on gamma-ray signatures and the feedback with the interstellar environments.
 To this aim, I have been developing numerical approaches to investigate the transport of cosmic rays in the Galaxy and testing my models against multi-messenger observations of nuclei, leptons, diffuse gamma-rays and neutrinos.
-I also aim at exploring the role of dark matter candidate particles in astrophysics and cosmology.
+I also aim at exploring the role of dark matter candidate particles in astrophysics and cosmology.</div>

-My career developed at several institutions, I completed my PhD in October 2010 at [SISSA](www.sissa.it) and, before to join GSSI, I was a postdoc at [NAOC](http://english.nao.cas.cn) in Bejing and at the [II.
-Institute for Theoretical Physics](https://unith.desy.de) of Hamburg University where I worked on topics including particle physics phenomenology, astrophysical signatures of dark matter, and physics of the Early Universe.
+<div style="text-align: justify">My career developed at several institutions, I completed my PhD in October 2010 at [SISSA](www.sissa.it) and, before to join GSSI, I was a postdoc at [NAOC](http://english.nao.cas.cn) in Bejing and at the [II.
+Institute for Theoretical Physics](https://unith.desy.de) of Hamburg University where I worked on topics including particle physics phenomenology, astrophysical signatures of dark matter, and physics of the Early Universe.</div>

 ### My worldline ###